microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 ### Step 2: Update Teams Toolkit configuration file to create the Azure AD App

-Open the teamsapp.local.yml file.
+Open the `teamsapp.local.yml` file.
 This is a YAML file that defines the steps Teams Toolkit takes to run your project.
-These steps are done 3 steps, as shown in the "LIFECYCLE" section of the Teams Toolkit user interface.
+There are 3 steps in the "LIFECYCLE" section of the Teams Toolkit user interface.

 - Provision - In this phase, any infrastructure needed by your app is provisioned.
 This includes things like the bot registration, the Teams app package, and, in this case, the Azure AD app registration